 The goal of online advertising is to drive sales for your business.
 Period.
 This is particularly true when it comes to paid search because the users you are targeting are, more often than not, lower in the funnel.
-But, just because you've been able to identify and target users that are lower in the sales funnel doesn't mean that all of your campaigns will be worth the investment.
+But, just because you've been able to identify and target users that are lower in the sales funnel doesn't mean that all of your marketing campaigns will be worth the investment.

 This is where ROAS comes into the equation!

 What is ROAS?

 Return on advertising spend (ROAS) is a ratio representing how much revenue you gain from each dollar you spend on advertising.
 ROAS is a critical marketing metric that provides a clear understanding of return on investment and whether a campaign is worth the money you put into it.